ssp21/ssp21-spec/ssp21.md

 in the KDF.

-* A MitM cannot tamper with the common *time_session_init* by delaying messages by more than whatever timeout setting the master uses while waiting for replies from the outstation.
+* A MitM cannot tamper with the common *time_session_init* by delaying messages by more than whatever timeout setting the initiator uses while waiting for replies from the responder.
 This ensures that the common time-point, in two separate relative time bases, is at least accurate to within this margin when the session is first initialized.

 ### Message Exchanges